japila-books/spark-sql-internals/docs/spark-sql-RelationalGroupedDataset.md

 `pivot` pivots on a `pivotColumn` column, i.e. adds new columns per distinct values in `pivotColumn`.

-NOTE: `pivot` is only supported after link:spark-sql-basic-aggregation.adoc#groupBy[groupBy] operation.
+NOTE: `pivot` is only supported after spark-sql-basic-aggregation.md#groupBy[groupBy] operation.

 NOTE: Only one `pivot` operation is supported on a `RelationalGroupedDataset`.